nelsonjr/puppet-webinars/migrate-wordpress/README.md

 - Wordpress is running on a machine outside GCP
 - Wordpress database is hosted ourside the machine running the server
+- DNS servers for `eclipsecorner.org` hosted by Google Cloud DNS

 > The site DNS is already being served by Google Cloud DNS (for the sake of
 > simplicity and time, avoiding update root DNS servers and replication).